aranelpalantir/UpdateManager/README.md

 - **Production Artifacts Handling**: Ability to copy specific files or directories during the update process.
 - **Version Checking**: Compares current application version against the latest available update and applies updates when available.
 - **Local and Remote Update Source Support**: Checks for updates from a local file system, network share, or remote HTTP/HTTPS URLs.
+- **Application Pool Management**: Automatically stops and starts the IIS application pool during the update process if the application is hosted on IIS.
 - **Error handling and logging**: Logs detailed information during the update process, including errors.
 - **Automatic Restart**: If the application is already running, it can automatically close, update itself, and restart without requiring any additional code changes.
 You can launch your program via **UpdateManager**, and it will handle update checks and running the latest version automatically.